anuchandy/jva-http-pipeline/README.md

 //
 HttpPipeline pipeline = new HttpPipeline(policies, httpClient);
 ```
+Same pipeline can be used for multiple HttpRequests, means the same policies are applied on those HttpRequests and corresponding HttpResponses.

 ### PipelineCallContext

 Each HttpRequest instance must have a unique context associated with it.